FIRE TECHNOLOGY

 Limitation on enrollment: Physician’s clearance for strenuous activity.

-Prerequisite: FIRE-30 and/or Existing Paid Call (Volunteer) Firefighter.
+Prerequisite: FIRE-30 and FIRE-31 or Existing Paid Call (Volunteer) Firefighter.

 Limitation on enrollment: Physician’s clearance for strenuous activity.